THE9rtyt/microblaze_phys333/setup.md

 Download [Nexys-A7-100T-Master.xdc](https://github.com/Digilent/digilent-xdc/blob/master/Nexys-A7-100T-Master.xdc) from the [Digilent GitHub](https://github.com/Digilent).

-Find your "Source" window and click the plus button to add sources.
+Find your "Source" tab/window and click the plus button to add sources.

 ![image](https://github.com/THE9rtyt/microblaze_phys333/assets/83201905/116b8133-3a88-47a3-a81a-4574da3413b6)

-Select constraints and add the file your just downloaded.
+Select constraints and add the file you just downloaded.
 Make sure to select the "Copy constraints files into project" checkbox.

 ![image](https://github.com/THE9rtyt/microblaze_phys333/assets/83201905/f0ecdb4f-2f6c-48b3-9c5d-08f4190b2c14)

 Open the added constraints file in Vivado. uncomment lines 7, 8, and 74 for the `CLK100MHZ` and `CPU_RESETN` ports.
+SCREENGRAB COULD BE USEFUL TO SHOW LINES?

-Save your constraints file and go back to the block design diagram.
+Save your constraints file and go back to the block design diagram (tab).

 Add the enabled ports by right clicking an empty part of the Diagram and selecting "Create Port...".

+The first port is  `CLK100MHZ`, settings below.

 Set the frequency for `CLK100MHZ`.

 ![image](https://github.com/THE9rtyt/microblaze_phys333/assets/83201905/a94c4c95-20a2-4b80-a547-1ab724142c49)

+The second port to create is `CPU_RESETN`, again see settings below.

 Set the Polarity of the reset button to Active Low(Reset button generates a HIGH signal when not pressed).